rrudolph/grid-tools/README.md

 The `config.yaml` yaml file typically does not need editing.
 It's where I stored some field names, projection strings, and other data that I didn't want to clutter up the script with.

+## Optional Toolbox
+`AGOL_Backup.atbx` is toolbox tool only usable in ArcGIS Pro to backup AGOL services by the service ID.
+Optional and included here to expedite backing up AGOL services before undergoing major edits.